Target Field: Concerts

-Starting in 2013, Target Field has hosted every summer the Skyline Music Festival, named so because its seating, with only the seats around third base in an Amphitheatre-like manner, allows for extensive views of the Minneapolis skyline.
+In 2013, Target Field hosted its first music festival, the Skyline Music Festival, named so because its seating, with only the seats around third base in an amphitheatre-like manner, allows for extensive views of the Minneapolis skyline.
 The inaugural edition was held on July 26, 2013, featuring three of four bands in a package tour – Soul Asylum, Matthew Sweet and Big Head Todd and the Monsters, each of whom played one of their past albums in their entirety – along with Minnesota band Gear Daddies.
 The 6,752 tickets allowed by the section were sold out.
-The following edition was extended to two nights.
+The 2014 edition was extended to two nights.
 August 8 featured an indie rock night sponsored by KCMP, featuring Andrew Bird, The New Pornographers, Thao and the Get Down Stay Down, S. Carey and Dosh.
 The following night was headlined by Melissa Etheridge, accompanied by the returning Gear Daddies, along with The Honeydogs, O.A.R. and The Rembrandts.
 Attendance was 2,500 for the first night and 5,500 for the second.